w3f/polkadot-wiki/docs/learn/learn-teleport.md

 :::caution Existential Deposit

 After the teleport, if your account balance drops below the Existential Deposit which is
+{{ polkadot: <RPC network="polkadot" path="consts.balances.existentialDeposit" defaultValue={10000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={33333300} filter="humanReadable"/> :kusama }},
-{{ existential_deposit }}, that balance will be burnt and lost.
+that balance will be burnt and lost.
 Either plan on teleporting all of your balance or leave enough balance such that the account does not get reaped.

 :::